Hurricanes and tropical storms impact people across the country – not just residents in coastal communities.

-Keep in mind that wind speed is just one indication of the power of a hurricane, and many experts warn about catastrophic rainfall and flooding, damaging winds, isolated tornadoes, and devastating storm surge that may accompany hurricanes in all categories.
-In fact, storm surge and flooding are the leading cause of hurricane-related deaths in the United States.
+Keep in mind that wind speed is just one indication of the power of a hurricane, and many experts warn about catastrophic rainfall and flooding, damaging winds, isolated tornadoes, and devastating storm surges that may accompany hurricanes in all categories.
+In fact, storm surges and flooding are the leading cause of hurricane-related deaths in the United States.

 While hurricanes pose the greatest threat, tropical storms and depressions also can be devastating and result in significant loss of life and property.